Immersion Blender vs Food Processor: What’s the difference?

 Expand Your Culinary Capabilities With Both a Food Processor and an Immersion Blender

 Both of these appliances are useful whether you’re crafting completely new and unfamiliar dishes or optimizing your process for a few tried and true favorites.
-If you’ll mostly be making soups, smoothies or cocktails, you’ll probably fare well with just an immersion blender.
+If you’ll mostly be making soups, smoothies or cocktails, you’ll probably fare well with just an immersion blender or juicer.
 If you’re looking for something that offers the ability to achieve precise cuts like slicing and shredding, however, a food processor may be the way to go.
 Choose one or the other, or equip your kitchen with both to get just the right results no matter what you're creating.

 The Best Foods to Make with a Food Processor